kristofre/perform2021-vhot-auto-remediation/auto-remediation/content/02_configure_remediation/04_create_remediation_flow/README.md

 1. In ServiceNow, navigate to `Process Automation` -> `Flow Designer`, after clicking on Flow designer a new tab will open on your browser. i
-1. Click on the `Subflows` tab and then search for `Create ncident` under the Name column, click on the `Create Incident` line to open the subflow:
+1. Click on the `Subflows` tab and then search for `Create Incident` under the Name column, click on the `Create Incident` line to open the subflow:

     ![servicenow-create-incident-open](../../../assets/images/servicenow-create-incident-open.png)